Sarah's Place

 "Sarah's Place" is a song by American country music singer Zach Bryan.
-Released on September 22, 2023, as the second track from his third extended play: Boys of Faith.
-The song features vocals from American singer—songwriter Noah Kahan, who wrote the song alongside Bryan.
-The song was solely produced by Bryan and became the highest charting track from the EP, debuting and peaking at number 14 on the US Billboard Hot 100.
+Released on September 22, 2023, as the second track from his third extended play, Boys of Faith.
+The song features vocals from American singer—songwriter Noah Kahan, who co-wrote the song with Bryan.
+The song was produced by Bryan and became the highest charting track from the EP, debuting and peaking at number 14 on the US Billboard Hot 100.

 Composition

-"Sarah's Place" is a country—country folk song that incorporates sounds of country jazz (or "western swing").
+"Sarah's Place" is a country—country folk song that incorporates sounds of country jazz (or "Western swing").
 The song has a tempo of 152 BPM which can be used at half-time at 76 BPM, or double-time at 304 BPM.
 "Sarah's Place" has a running time of 3 minutes and 34 seconds with a G key and a major mode.
 The song has a time signature of 4 beats per bar.